rinm-tuiqian/VASP/README.md

 The code version is Python 3.9, the compilation software is Spyder, and both Linux macOS and win10 can be used.

-if you want learn more about this code or write paper ; please cite my paper or email me:pengguyue001@gmail.com.
+if you want learn more about this code or write paper ; please cite my paper .

 DOI: 10.1021/acs.jpclett.2c00369